pktgen/fgen/docs/guides/pmds/memif.rst

 Memif Poll Mode Driver
 ======================

-Shared memory packet interface (memif) PMD allows for CNDP and any other client using memif (DPDK, VPP, libmemif) to communicate using shared memory.
+Shared memory packet interface (memif) PMD allows for FGEN and any other client using memif (DPDK, VPP, libmemif) to communicate using shared memory.
 Memif is Linux only.

 The created device transmits packets in a raw format.
 It can be used with Ethernet mode, IP mode, or Punt/Inject.
-At this moment, only Ethernet mode is supported in CNDP memif implementation.
+At this moment, only Ethernet mode is supported in FGEN memif implementation.

 Memif works in two roles: server and client.
 Client connects to server over an existing socket.
 It is also a producer of shared memory file and initializes